workingj/LEARN/Git&GitHub.md

 - `git diff branchB...branchA` show the diff of what is in branchA that is not in branchB
 - `git show [SHA]` show any object in Git in human-readable format

+### REDO COMMITS

+Erase mistakes and craft replacement history

+- `git reset [commit]` Undoes all commits after [commit], preserving changes locally
+- `git reset --hard [commit]` Discards all history and changes back to the specified commit.
+CAUTION!
+Changing history can have nasty side effects

+## REWRITE HISTORY

+Rewriting branches, updating commits and clearing history

+- `git rebase [branch]` apply any commits of current branch ahead of speciﬁed one
+- `git reset --hard [commit]` clear staging area, rewrite working tree from speciﬁed commi

+## UNDO LOCAL CHANGES

+1. `git checkout -- <filename>` You can replace the changes in your working tree with:
+2. `git fetch origin git reset --hard origin/master` To drop all your local changes and commits, fetch the latest history from the server and point your local master branch at it, do this:

+- `git restore index.html` will undo all uncommitted local changes in the specified file.
+Please be careful because you cannot get these changes back once you've discarded them!

 ## Tags

 1. `git tag 1.0.0 < commitID >` You can use tagging to mark a significant changeset, such as a release.
 CommitId is the leading characters of the changeset ID, up to 10, but must be unique.
 2. `git log` Get the ID using:
-3. `git push --tags origin` Push all tags to remote repository:
+3. `git push --tags origin` Push all tags to remote repository

-## Undo local changes

-1. `git checkout -- <filename>` You can replace the changes in your working tree with:
-2. `git fetch origin git reset --hard origin/master` To drop all your local changes and commits, fetch the latest history from the server and point your local master branch at it, do this:

-- `git restore index.html` will undo all uncommitted local changes in the specified file.
-Please be careful because you cannot get these changes back once you've discarded them!

-## The .gitignore file

-Sometimes it may be a good idea to exclude files from being tracked with Git.
-This is typically done in a special file named `.gitignore`.
-You can find helpful templates for `.gitignore` files at [github.com/github/gitignore](https://github.com/github/gitignore).

 ## Commands